ASD-Blueprint/desktop.gov.au/program/engagement/faq.md

 ## What is the Protected Utility Program?

 The DTA was funded for $9.5M in 2020-21 and $9.7M in 2019-20 to:

 * Develop a Blueprint which standardises the design for a secure modern desktop based on Microsoft 365 technologies.
-* Support the transition of up to six Commonwealth agencies, identified in conjunction with the Australian Cyber Security Centre (ACSC), to the Blueprint.
+* Support the transition of up to 6 Commonwealth agencies, identified in conjunction with the Australian Cyber Security Centre (ACSC), to the Blueprint.

 The Program is not building a technology platform.
 Instead, it enables agencies to improve their ICT capability through a consistent approach for collaboration and business operations.

 ## How can I start using the Blueprint?

-You can start by first reviewing the [Blueprint][/blueprint].
-Then, the DTA offers two models to fully adopt it: Do it With You, and Do it Yourself.
+You can start by first reviewing the [Blueprint](/blueprint).
+Then, the DTA offers two models to fully adopt it:

+1. Do it With You, and
+2. Do it Yourself.

 ## What is the ‘Do it With You’ model?

 Under this model, the DTA will partner with you to undertake a Discovery phase.
 This phase will help you understand your business and IT strategy, risks and barriers to using the Blueprint, drivers for using the Blueprint, and other business change you might need to manage to use modern desktop services.
 The DTA will fund this phase.

 Finally, the DTA can help you plan for change in a Transition phase.
 This will help you plan for change, assess your change readiness, and transition to using the Blueprint.
 The DTA will help you fund this phase in a co-design model.

 Part of these phases may involve procuring organisational change or technology partners to help you start using Protected utility services.
 This option is particularly useful if you have a smaller budget and don’t have an ICT and change capability.

 ## What is the ‘Do it Yourself’ model?